 Whether you’re unemployed or would rather play in traffic than go to your current job, these networking tips can help lead you to greener pastures.

 By Zack Zeigler

 #3.
 HAVE A GOAL STATEMENT

 You’re essentially giving someone an elevator pitch as to why they should consider you for a position.
 So don’t blow it by rambling about every skill you’ve acquired since birth.
 Put your message in writing a few days before the scheduled networking event.
 Make sure it’s specific, and then read it over and then rehearse it.
-“Make sure you know your goal statement and have it ready when you network: ‘I’d like to work at Amazon or Microsoft, do you have any advice?’”
+“Make sure you know your goal statement and have it ready when you network.
+Something like, ‘I’d like to work at Amazon or Microsoft, do you have any advice?’”
 Manciagli suggests.